-Shortly before arriving in Cala Gonone, we drove through Dorgali and past the stunning Lago Del Cedrino.
+Shortly before arriving in Cala Gonone, we drove through Dorgali and past Lago Del Cedrino.
 Definitely worth stopping for a photo!

 Cala Gonone – 2 Nights

 When researching Sardinia, a beach I’d come across over and over again was Cala Goloritze; which is only accessible by boat or a 90-minute hike through the mountains.
 We decided the boat sounded like the more enjoyable option and hopped aboard a trip with Prima Sardegna.
 As well as visiting Cala Goloritze, we stopped at numerous beaches along the Golfo di Orosei, some of which I found to be even more beautiful than Goloritze.
 My two favourites were Cala Mariolu and Cala Biriola.
 The trip ends with a visit to Bue Marino Grotto, part of a huge cave network.
 A guide will lead you through different sections of the cave around 1km deep, which contains striking stalactites and stalagmites.

 Cala Gonone to Cagliari, The Scenic Route (2 hours 40 / 225km)

 At this point in the trip, I found my favourite Sardinian beach (so far): Cala Sinzias.
 This beach really is stunning; it has the clearest turquoise water and white sand, easily as beautiful as beaches I’ve been to in the Maldives and Australia.

-All along this stretch of coastline (Costa Rei) are a number of stunning beaches.
+All along this stretch of coastline (Costa Rei) are a number of fantastic beaches.
 We only had time to enjoy Cala Sinzias before heading to the airport for our flight, but I would definitely like more time to check out the others.